Course

 Concluding Points

-• Sexual harassment can take place in many venues and formats.
-It is broadly defined as any unwanted or unwelcome sexual behaviors.
+- Sexual harassment can take place in many venues and formats.
+It is broadly defined as any unwanted or unwelcome sexual behavior or advances.

-• You have a right per federal law to be free of sexual harassment in the workplace.
+- You have a right per federal and state laws to be free of sexual harassment in the workplace.

-• If you experience sexual harassment, you should tell the harasser to stop and report the incident in one of the various methods listed above.
-Do not forget to document the incident and any reporting thoroughly.
+- If you experience sexual harassment, you should tell the harasser to stop and report the incident in one of the various methods listed above.
+Do not forget to document provide a thorough report of the incident.

 Following a DNR: An Ethical Dilemma in Nursing